BengeeL/FlavorShare/README.md

 ## Screenshots

-The following screenshots explore the latest UI for the app.
+The following screenshots explore the app's latest UI.
 Click on the images to view them in full size.

 ### App Icon
 ![App Icon](readme_ressources/icon.jpg)